sguox002/leetcode/review/dfs.md

         return 1;
     }
 ```
+the key is all paths shall reach a terminal, if one fail, then fail.

 ### 785. Is Graph Bipartite?
 edge only occurs between different parties but not inside.
-two coloring: a->b we color a as 0 and b as 1, then b->c we color c as 1... if we found no conflicts it is two parites.
+two coloring: a->b we color a as 0 and b as 1, then b->c we color c as 1...
+if we found no conflicts it is two parites.
 ```cpp
     bool isBipartite(vector<vector<int>>& graph) {
         //use coloring 0: not color, 1, -1